scala/improvement-proposals/content/dedented-string-literals.md

 for `'''`-quoted strings in other languages.
 Languages like Python, Groovy, Dart, Elixir, and TOML all have both `"""` and `'''` strings without any apparent issue, with several (Groovy, Elixir, TOML) having different semantics between the two syntaxes.
+The "ambiguity" of `'''` looking like it should mean the 1-character string `"'"` also does not appear to be a problem in practice.
 We expect this will provide familiarity for anyone coming to Scala from other languages.

 The similar "single-quote Char" syntax is `'\''` is relatively rare in typical